-A Quilt, or Coubre-Pied, in squares.
+A Quilt, or Coubre-Pied, in Squares.

 This may be worked with Zephyr fleecy,- No. 9 needles, each piece being about three and a half inches square.
-Every square is worked in two colours,-as blue and white; green and white; gold colour and white; green and white; to be joined together, arranging them according to their several colours.
+Every square is worked in two colours,-as blue and white; green and white; gold colour and white; green and white; etc. These pieces are afterwards to be joined together, arranging them according to their several colours.
 Each square, however, if preferred, may be worked the same.
-The following directions are for a square in green and white :-
+The following directions are for a square in green and white:-

-First row-bring the wool forward, knit one, -in green.
-Work fice more rows, in the same manner, when there should be seven stitches on the needle.
+First row-bring the wool forward, knit one,-in green.
+Work five more rows in the same manner, when there should be seven stitches on the needle.

-Seventh row-bring the wool forward, knit two-in green; join on the white,-knit three;-join on another length of green,-knit two.
+Seventh row-bring the wool forward, knit two-in green; join on the white, - knit three;-join on another length of green,-knit two.